I'm No Hero

 I'm No Hero is the 23rd studio album by Cliff Richard, released in 1980.
-The album features three hit singles, including "Dreamin'" and "A Little in Love", which were top 20 hits in both the UK and the US.
+The album includes three hit singles, of which "Dreamin'" and "A Little in Love" were top 20 hits in both the UK and the US.

 Background

-Following the success of his 1979 single "We Don't Talk Anymore" which was written and arranged by Alan Tarney, the record company were keen to use his services again.
-For the follow-up album in 1980, he was employed as producer for the entire album.
+Following the success of Richard's 1979 single "We Don't Talk Anymore", which was written and arranged by Alan Tarney, the record company was keen to use his services again.
+For the follow-up album in 1980, Tarney was employed as producer for the entire album.
 This gave I'm No Hero a cohesive sound but was criticised at the time for being too unadventurous.
 The songs on the album were similar in style to "We Don't Talk Anymore", but it was also a success, generating two top 20 singles, while the album itself made the top five in the UK.